draftdev/jobs/sdr.md

 ### We'd Like Someone Who Can:
 - Understand our prospects and ideal clients at a high level (big plus if you have any past software development or industry experience)
 - Proactively find and initiate conversations with new leads
+- Build relationships and look for key indicators that leads might be ready to buy
-- Promptly and clearly communicate with leads and Draft.dev team members in excellent written English
+- Promptly and clearly communicate with prospects and Draft.dev team members in excellent written English
 - Create and run cold email and Linkedin campaigns using modern tools (we use Apollo and Pipedrive)
 - Qualify and research inbound leads
-- Take notes in sales calls and understand client needs
+- Take notes during sales calls and understand client needs
 - Send follow up emails and campaigns to prospects after initial call

 ### Expectations:
 - 2+ years of relevant work experience
-- ~30 working hours per week
+- ~40 working hours per week
 - Native-level English writing
 - Adhere to and improve existing sales processes
 - Weekly sales check-in meetings